nirajchoubey12/Intigriti-XSS-challenge/March/README.md

 </html>
 ```
 Break down the source in different steps:
-  - There is a form with is update-notes
+  - There is a form with id update-notes.
+Notable thing in the form is `<p>` tag with attribute contenteditable="true", we will revisit this cause this important.
-   --
+    - Form has two hidden input field: csrf , notes